PranavJ-23/qgis-windfarm-layout-builder/README.md

 1. Click on the plugin icon in the toolbar or find it in the **Vector > Layout Builder for Onshore Windfarms** menu.
 2.  **Fetch Wind Data:**
-    *   Enter the latitude and longitude for your area of interest, or select a point layer from your project.
+    *   Enter the latitude and longitude for your area of interest, or select a point layer with a **Single Point** from your project.
     *   Click **Initialize Wind Data**.
 3.  **Generate Layout:**
     *   Select a polygon layer that defines the construction area.
+Polygon layer can have multiple polygons as long as they are not overlapping.
     *   Set the turbine rotor diameter, grid spacing, and number of iterations for the packing algorithm.
     *   Click **Generate Layout**.
 The process will run in the background.
 4.  **Save Results:** Once the layout is generated, you will be prompted to save the turbine locations as a shapefile.
 You can also choose to export the wake ellipses.